fkmhrk/kiilib-android-volley/README.md

 How to add this library on your project
 ==========
-1. Clone
+Step 1.
+Clone!

     git clone https://github.com/fkmhrk/kiilib-android-volley.git

-2. Copy m2repository folder to your project
+Step 2.
+Copy m2repository folder to your project

     AppProject
       - app